Taoist sexual practices

 Taoist sexual practices (房中术 (房中術, fángzhōngshù, arts of the bedchamber)) are the ways Taoists may practice sexual activity.
 These practices are also known as "joining energy" or "the joining of the essences".
 Practitioners believe that by performing these sexual arts, one can stay in good health, and attain longevity or spiritual advancement.
+These arts are not practiced by all Taoist sects, and are sometimes looked down upon.